SteveGodwin/mock-xquery/README.md

 example:hello("World!")
 ```

-We can stub the hello method, evaluate the document, and inspect the results with the following method:
+We can stub the hello method, evaluate the document, and inspect the results with the following technique:
 ```java
 @Test
 public void itShouldMockSingleStringArgFunctionReturningString() throws XQueryException {